Fringe theories on the location of New Albion: Sandy Point, Washington

-Nelson puts Drake's second anchorage at Sandy Point, Washington, a part of Lummi Bay, where Drake reportedly spent the second week of his New Albion visit.48.73°N 122.54°W At Post Point, within Bellingham Bay, Drake created his "monument", a rock carvings in the cliff face of King Henry VIII and his sixth wife Katherine Parr.
+Nelson puts Drake's second anchorage at Sandy Point, Washington, a part of Lummi Bay, where Drake reportedly spent the second week of his New Albion visit.48.73°N 122.54°W At Post Point, within Bellingham Bay, Drake created his "monument", rock carvings in the cliff face of King Henry VIII and his sixth wife Katherine Parr.
 Initials attributed to the carver, Richard Cadwell were inscribed.
 The 3 ton rock carvings have been knocked down, but still there in 2000.
 The Plate of Brasse refers to the "thick coat of bottom paint" the carver put over the carvings.

 Strait of Juan de Fuca

 Robert Ward proposes that Drake ventured as far north as the Strait of Juan de Fuca, 48.478°N 124.688°W but traveled south to Whale Cove (see below) to careen the Golden Hinde and establish New Albion.

 The Strait of Juan de Fuca is the only practical access to Comox Bay, given the difficult waters and warlike tribes of the Johnstone Strait.